efrecon/machinery/README.md

 more disk than the defaults provided by `docker-machine` and the last one as the master of the cluster.
 The description also defines some labels that can be used by `swarm` to schedule components on specific nodes and arrange for the machine called `core` to have access to your home directory.
+Finally, it arranges for the components pinpointed by a relative `compose` project file to automatically be started up when `db` is brought up and created.

     db:
       driver: virtualbox
       size: 20000
       labels:
         role: db
+      compose:
+        -
+          file: ../compose/backend/db.yml
     wk01:
       driver: virtualbox
       memory:2048